apereo/cas/cas-server-documentation/protocol/SAML-Protocol.md

 ##Configuration
 SAML configuration in CAS is contained within the `cas.properties` file.

 {% highlight properties %}
 # Indicates the SAML response issuer
 # cas.saml.response.issuer=localhost

-### SAML IssueInstant Skew
-The SAML response can be allowed a skew value to control the issue instant.
-The behavior is controlled via:

 # Indicates the skew allowance which controls the issue instant of the SAML response
 # cas.saml.response.skewAllowance=0